Pearson McAdam Muir: Life

 His first sole charge was to Catrine in 1870.
 He was minister at Polmont near Falkirk 1872 to 1880, replacing Rev John Wightman Ker, then came to Morningside, Edinburgh to his first major city church.
-In 1893 Glsgow University awarded him an honorary doctorate (DD).
+In 1893 Glasgow University awarded him an honorary doctorate (DD).
 In 1896 he was requested to replace the Rev George Stewart Burns at Glasgow Cathedral.

 In 1909 he was appointed army chaplain to the Cameronians (Scottish Rifles).
 Also in 1909 he gave The Baird Lecture his topic being "Modern Substitutes for Christianity".

 He retired to Edinburgh and died in 1924.
 He is buried in Morningside Cemetery, Edinburgh.
 The grave lies towards the south-east corner in one of the north-south rows.

 Family

 He married Sophia Ann Chrystal (died 1907) in 1871.
 She was the daughter of Rev James Chrystal DD LLD, himself moderator in 1879.

 They had five children: Sophia Playfair Muir, Rev James Chrystal Muir, John Joseph Johnston Muir, Gloriana Margaret Muir, and Jane Playfair Chrystal Menzies.